Tony Hawk: Skateboarding

+Tony Hawk is a trailblazer in vertical, or "vert", skateboarding, and remains one of the most iconic figures in the sport's history.
+He got his first skateboard at age nine, a gift from his older brother, and by 12, he was already dominating amateur competitions across California.

+Turning professional at just 14, Hawk quickly rose to the top; by 16, he was widely recognized as the best competitive skateboarder in the world.
+By the age of 25, he had entered 103 professional contests, winning 73 and finishing second in 19—a staggering record that may never be matched.
+He also held the title of National Skateboard Association vert skating world champion for an unprecedented 12 consecutive years.

+Tony pioneered late-grab airs – which a few early grabbing pros called cheating at the time – and invented over 100 tricks, including the backside Ollie to tail, varial, frontside hurricane, rodeo flip, stalefish, and Ollie 540.

-With the money he made from skateboarding, he bought his first house during his senior year in high school.
+With the money he made from skateboarding, Hawk bought his first house during his senior year in high school.

 On June 27, 1999, Hawk became the first skateboarder to land a "900", a trick involving the completion of two-and-a-half mid-air revolutions on a skateboard, in which he was successful on his twelfth attempt.
-After completing the trick, Hawk said "This is the best day of my life."
-Following this feat, Hawk decided to retire from professional competition that same year, but he continued to perform at the annual X Games until 2003, when he retired from professional competition for good.
-In 2011, Hawk was still able to land the trick and posted a video on his Twitter account stating, "I'm 43 and I did a 900 today."
+After completing the trick, Hawk said, "This is the best day of my life."
+He retired from professional competition that year, but Hawk continued to appear at the annual X Games until 2003, when he retired from performing.
 On June 27, 2016, at age 48, Hawk performed what he claimed would be his final 900.
-In a video posted on the YouTube channel RIDE Channel, Hawk said, "Spencer was there on my first one, and now he was there on my last", after successfully landing a 900.
+In a video posted on the YouTube RIDE Channel, Hawk said, "Spencer was there on my first one, and now he was there on my last", after successfully landing a 900.

 Hawk was invited to US president Barack Obama's June 2009 Father's Day celebration and skated in the hallways of the nearby Old Executive Office Building on the White House grounds.
-This marked the first time ever someone skateboarded on the White House grounds with permission from officials.
+This was the first time anyone had skateboarded on the White House grounds with permission from officials.
 In 2009, Hawk was inducted into the Skateboarding Hall of Fame at its inaugural ceremony.

 As of April 2020, Hawk is sponsored by Birdhouse, Vans, Independent, Bones, and Nixon.
 His current Pro model shoe is the Proto.
 Hawk was formerly sponsored by Theeve.
-Following an invitation from his former sponsor, Quiksilver, Hawk assembled a group of vert skateboarders to perform, in 2012, the first-ever vert demonstration to have occurred in India.
-While in India, the group visited Mahatma Gandhi's house, where the skateboarders were greeted by a very excited young audience and the 540-degree maneuver was executed during the skateboarding demonstration—the Indian trip was published on Hawk's RIDE YouTube channel on February 4, 2013.

 In July 2021, Hawk briefly ended his competitive retirement to participate in the Vert Best Trick event at that year's X Games, finishing in fourth place out of nine competitors.